The Physics-Informed Neural Network Gravity Model: Generation III: Benchmarking Suite

 \subsubsection{Planes Metric}

-The first metric assesses the mean acceleration percent error of the learned gravity model along the three cartesian planes (XY, XZ, YZ) extended between [-5R, 5R] where R is the radius of the asteroid.
+The first accuracy metric assesses the mean percent error of the predicted acceleration vector along the three cartesian planes (XY, XZ, YZ) extended between [-5R, 5R] where R is the radius of the body.
 The field is evaluated on a 200x200 grid of points along each plane, and the average percent error is computed as

-This metric is intended to provide a high-level measure of model performance across a wide range of operational regimes.
+This metric is intended to provide a coarse measure of model performance across a wide range of operational regimes.